Whale (film): Censorship

-Shortly after the Whale was filmed in 1967, the eastern Europe was shaken by the doings around the Prague Spring.
+Shortly after Whale was filmed in 1967, Eastern Europe was shaken by the doings around the Prague Spring.
 So it was a very delicate moment.
-Of course in the direction of the Bulgarian Communist Party, which forcibly took the monocracy in the country, were aware of the bitting satire of the communist economic model represented in the film.
+Of course in the direction of the Bulgarian Communist Party, which forcibly took the monocracy in the country, were aware of the biting satire of the communist economic model represented in the film.
 Moreover, the authorities noticed even an allusion between the character of Parushev (Kaloyanchev) and the leader of the Bulgarian communists and President of the Republic of that time Todor Zhivkov.
-It was also perceived some relation between the character of Kalcho Kalchev (Panov) and Stanko Todorov another communist leader.
+There was also perceived to be some relation between the character of Kalcho Kalchev (Panov) and Stanko Todorov, another communist leader.
 In the film Kalchev is the general executive of the local enterprise.
 But before that it became clear that he was simply a hatter.
 As a matter of fact Stanko Todorov was a tailor in his youth.

 The director Vasilev and the cinematographer Emil Vagenshtain bravely struggled with the censoring.
 The reel stayed more than a two years in the basement stores.
 At that time the big scandal with some local communist leader burst out in the country.
 He reported a great crop of wheat for what he was awarded.
 Subsequently, it turned out that the crop was below the average.

 On top of everything the screenwriter's brother emigrated to USA.
 He was a nuclear physicist and after a specialization in France he left for North America instead of returning to Bulgaria.

 The appearance of Radoy Ralin in an episode as an ichthyologist also added oil to the flames.
 Being famous writer satirist and a poet he was also a well known dissident during the communist regime.

 Finally the film was released but at first in only two cinema halls in the city of Plovdiv.
 Even without any advertisement the tickets are sold out.
 Afterwards Whale was shown in the small Levski cinema in the capital of Sofia again with no preliminary announcement.
 There were cues and frames missing even the whole episodes were cut off.

 The non censored edition was released on DVD in 2000s.